global-asp/asp-source/en/0183_hare_tricks_elephant_again_0.md

 they could become thin.

 ##
-Elephant’s legs hurt very badly, so he crawled out of the fire.
+Elephant's legs hurt very badly, so he crawled out of the fire.
 He could not stand with his
 burned legs, so he lay down.